-This is a long post, which I have divided into 4 posts to make it more reader friendly.
+This is one of four posts that comprise a lengthy excerpt from Daniel Quinn’s novel, Ishmael.
+I have divided the excerpt into 4 posts to make it more reader friendly.

 What follows is a transcription from the novel in which Quinn uses Ishmael, a highly intelligent mountain gorilla, to explain why our civilization finds itself in its current existential quandary.
 I offer this four-part post as a gift of my time: what follows has been modified in places to reflect a different verb tense from the one Quinn uses in the novel, but with that acknowledged, everything that follows is from the mind and “pen” of Daniel Quinn.